 Consider becoming a courier

-If the thought of dealing with the public in your car is just not your thing, you may be more comfortable transporting goods as a courier.
+If the thought of dealing with the public in your car is just not your thing, you might be more comfortable transporting goods as a courier.

 The internet sales world has grown exponentially since the dawn of the coronavirus.